gnosis/cow-subgraph/README.md

 If you have any suggestion about this work feel free to create a task or a pull request with your own changes to be considered.

 Mooooh!

+### stuff

+WARNING: Image for service gp-v2-contracts was built because it did not already exist.
+To rebuild this image you must use `docker-compose build` or `docker-compose up --build`.